Written by Dr James Tan

 Many people swear by chiropractor treatment.
 They find that spinal manipulation provides them with instant pain relief.
 They feel a sense of relief similar to cracking your knuckles and feeling that popping relief.
 This can be helpful for a wide range of conditions but, at the same time, your results may vary.

 Since chiropractors are unregulated and have unknown credentials, there is an inherent risk level.
 Likewise, more severe conditions require anything from pain relief medication to surgery and those are things a chiropractor can’t provide.
-For example, if you suspect a shoulder dislocation or rotator cuff injury, it is best to visit an orthopaedic doctor for treatment.
+For example, if you suspect a shoulder injury, it is best to visit an orthopaedic doctor for shoulder dislocation treatment or rotator cuff injury treatment.

 Are Chiropractic Adjustments Worth It in Singapore?